git-friendly/git-friendly/README.md

 Now typing `branch <tab>` will suggest or autocomplete branches you can checkout to, `branch -d <tab>` branches you can delete and `merge <tab>` branches you can merge.

-**Note:** Your [git-completion](https://github.com/git/git/blob/0b0cc9f86731f894cff8dd25299a9b38c254569e/contrib/completion/git-completion.bash) script has to be called before the snippet.
+**Note:** You need to call your [git-completion](https://github.com/git/git/blob/0b0cc9f86731f894cff8dd25299a9b38c254569e/contrib/completion/git-completion.bash) script before the snippet.

-### Zsh shell completion
+### Zsh Shell Completion

 Add to your `.zshrc`: